History of the Jews in Scotland: Modern antisemitism

 In September 2013, the Scottish Council of Jewish Communities published the "Being Jewish in Scotland" project, which researched the situation of Jewish people in Scotland through interviews and focus group attended by approximately 180 participants.
 The report included data from the Community Security Trust that, during 2011, there were 10 antisemitic incidents of abusive behaviour, 9 incidents of damage and desecration to Jewish property, and one assault.
 Some participants described experiences of antisemitism in their workplace, campus and at school.

 During the Operation Protective Edge, in August 2014, the Scottish Council of Jewish Communities reported a sharp increase in antisemitic incidents.
 During the first week of August, there were 12 antisemitic incidents – almost as many as in the whole of 2013.
 A few months later, an irritating chemical was thrown on a member of staff selling Kedem (Israeli cosmetics) products in Glasgow's St Enoch Centre.
 In 2015, the Scottish government published statistics on abusive behaviour in Religiously Aggravated Offending in Scotland in 2014–15, covering the Protective Edge period, which noted an increase in the number of charges filed for anti-Jewish acts from 9 in 2014 (2% of those charged with religious offences) to 25 in 2015 (4% of total).
 Most dealt with "threatening and abusive behavior" and "offensive communications".
 The penalty imposed on those convicted was typically a fine.

-Anti-semitism continues to be a topic of political debate in Scotland.
-In 2017 the Scottish Government formally adopted the International Holocaust Remembrance Alliance’s (IHRA) definition of anti-Semitism.
+Antisemitism continues to be a topic of political debate in Scotland.
+In 2017 the Scottish Government formally adopted the International Holocaust Remembrance Alliance's (IHRA) definition of antisemitism.